-- IV.
-Where cases are classified as "no further action" (NFA'd) by the police or Crown Prosecution Service, or where there is not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator for as long as is necessary.
+- I. If a child is convicted or receives a caution for a sexual offence, the school /academy will update its risk assessment, ensure relevant protections are in place for all children.
+We will consider any suitable action following our behaviour policy.
+If the perpetrator remains in school/academy we will be very clear as to our expectations regarding the perpetrator now they have been convicted or cautioned.
+This could include expectations regarding their behaviour and any restrictions we think are reasonable and proportionate about the perpetrator's timetable.
+Any conviction (even with legal anonymity reporting restrictions) is potentially going to generate interest among other pupils or students in the school or college.
+We will ensure all children involved are protected, especially from any bullying or harassment (including online). - II.
+Where cases are classified as 'no further action' (NFA'd) by the police or Crown Prosecution Service, or where there is not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator for as long as is necessary.
 A not guilty verdict or a decision not to progress the report does not necessarily mean that it was unfounded.
-We will continue to support all parties in this instance. - V. Whatever the response, it should be underpinned by the principle that there is a zerotolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated.
+We will continue to support all parties in this instance. - III.
+Whatever the response, it should be underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated.

-10 Support for Children Affected by sexual assault
+32.19 Support for Children Affected by sexual assault